hrbrmstr/splashr/README.md

 -   `render_jpeg`: Return a image (in JPEG format) of the javascript-rendered page.
 -   `render_png`: Return a image (in PNG format) of the javascript-rendered page.
 -   `splash`: Configure parameters for connecting to a Splash server

+### TODO

+Suggest more in a feature req!

+-   Implement `render.json`
+-   Implement `execute` (you can script Splash!)
+-   *Possibly* writing R function wrappers to start Splash which would also support enabling javascript profiles, request filters and proxy profiles from with R directly, possibly using [`harbor`](https://github.com/wch/harbor)
+-   Testing results with all combinations of parameters

 ### Installation